timgit/pg-boss/docs/readme.md

 **Handler function**

-Typically `handler` will be an `async` function, since this automatically returns promises that can be awaited for backpressure support.

-If handler returns a promise, the value resolved/returned will be stored in a completion job.
-Likewise, if an error occurs in the handler, it will be caught and useful error properties stored into a completion job in addition to marking the job as failed.
+`handler` should either be an `async` function or return a promise.
+If an error occurs in the handler, it will be caught and stored into an output storage column in addition to marking the job as failed.

-Finally, and importantly, promise-returning handlers will be awaited before polling for new jobs which provides **automatic backpressure**.
+Enforcing promise-returning handlers that are awaited in the workers defers polling for new jobs until the existing jobs are completed, providing backpressure.

 The job object has the following properties.